 In order to appreciate the impact of possible future fee increases, parents should note that over the course of a seven-year school career, the termly fee of £5,995 would increase to £7,585 at an annualised fee increase of 4%.

 Personal Accident insurance is provided for all students at no additional cost.
-No reduction is made for absence but a School Fees Refund Scheme together with Personal Effects and the School Fees Trust Scheme (Group Life Insurance) are available from SFS Group, www.sfs-group.co.uk who are specialist insurers for independent education.
+No reduction is made for absence but a School Fees Refund Scheme together with Personal Effects and the School Fees Trust Scheme (Group Life Insurance) are available from SFS Group, who are specialist insurers for independent education.
 SFS have recently been acquired by Endsleigh Insurance, although the availability of cover will be unaffected.

 The School makes no recommendation as regards the suitability of these additional insurances and other providers are available.